hiiamboris/red-wiki/FAQ.md

 **Q. What about using LLVM as backend?**

-This option was considered at the beginning, but quickly discarded as it would be a bad fit from several perspectives:
+This option was considered at the beginning, but quickly discarded as it would be a bad fit for Red from several perspectives:

 * Relying on LLVM, even if it has support for a broad range of features, would have limited the possible choices for Red's architecture and memory management options.